How to Switch Payroll Providers in 6 Steps

 Bottom Line

-There are many reasons to change payroll companies, and with cloud technology and batch transfers, it’s easier than ever.
+There are many reasons for switching payroll companies, and with cloud technology and batch transfers, it’s easier than ever.
 However, it’s still an investment of time and effort that deserves thorough consideration to avoid having to switch again, at least in the short term.